 It’s what most guests — and the guest of honor — dread about baby showers: all the weird games.
 Trust us, no pregnant woman wants to hear estimates about her belly's circumference like she’s a hog at the state fair!
-To help, we found 19 baby shower games that are so fun, no one will even think about sneaking out early.
+To help, we found 19 modern baby shower activities (even some work appropriate baby shower games) that are so fun, no one will even think about sneaking out early.
 Let the games begin!

 1. Blindfolded diaper changing